RPT-Fitch Maintains Northern Ireland Electricity's Senior Unsecured Rating on RWN

 LIQUIDITY AND DEBT STRUCTURE

-As at 30 September 2013, NIE had GBP49.1m in cash and cash equivalents and
+As at 31 December 2013, NIE had GBP32m in cash and cash equivalents and undrawn

 FULL LIST OF RATING ACTIONS